nunocgoncalves/nft-name-service/README.md

 ### Objective

-Create a community of web3 afficionados for anyone that wants to learn web3 and grow.
+Create a community of web3 aficionados for anyone that wants to learn web3 and grow.

 ### Concept